AxionDrak/FreeMCBootConfigurator/README.md

 ### Language
 ------------
-* At the moment, only Brazilian Portuguese is supported (sorry :/)
+* At the moment, only English is supported (sorry :/)

 ### Compile
 -----------